Planning Your Action

 Want to find out how to overcome limits and create something amazing?
 Check this out!

-Watch “The Power of Creative Constraints” video from TED-Ed to learn more about how constraints can fuel creativity.
+Watch the "Happy B-Day Sam-I-Am, 50 Years of 'Green Eggs and Ham" video to learn more about how limits can sometimes fuel creativity.